CasualPyDev/pgn2scid/README.md

 * automatically merge a number of PGN files into one single file.

-* convert any number of PGN files to the native 'Scid' database format without the hassle of using command line tools.
+* convert any number of PGN files to the native Scid database format without the hassle of using command line tools.

-* create a zipped backup of an existing 'Scid' database before performing any database merge operations.
+* create a zipped backup of an existing Scid database before performing any database merge operations.

-* add any number of 'Scid' files to an existing database also without to use a command line tool.
+* add any number of Scid files to an existing database also without to use a command line tool.

 * every step described above is optional.